Impact of Native American gaming

 The impact of Native American gaming depends on the tribe and its location.
 In the 1970s, various tribes took unprecedented action to initiate gaming enterprises.
-In this groundbreaking revitalization of the Native American economy, they created a series of legal struggles between the federal, state, and tribal governments.
-Native American gaming has grown from bingo parlors to high-stakes gaming, and is deeply controversial.
-Disputes include tribal sovereignty, negative impact of gaming, and a loss of Native American culture.
+In this revitalization of the Native American economy, they created a series of legal struggles between the federal, state, and tribal governments.
+Gaming has stimulated tribal economies by providing jobs and generating revenue but has also been controversial through its threat to tribal sovereignty, disputes over the negative impact of gaming, and a loss of Native American culture.
 The Indian Gaming Regulatory Act was passed in 1988 to secure collaboration between the states and tribes and also for the federal government to oversee gaming operations.
-Gaming is extremely lucrative for several tribes, but it has also been unsuccessful in some instances.

 Success

 Gaming can be extremely successful because it stimulates the economy, increases tourism to reservations, reduces unemployment, raises incomes, and increases tribal independence while reducing dependence upon the United States welfare state.
 It has created more than 300,000 jobs in the United States.
 Tribes in only 30 states are eligible to operate gaming enterprises because 16 states have no federally recognized tribes, and five states (Massachusetts, Texas, Missouri, Rhode Island, and Utah) prohibit Native American gaming.
 224 of the 550 tribes in 28 states operate the 350 Native American gaming enterprises nationwide, and 68% of Native Americans belong to a tribe with gaming operations.

 These enterprises earned $4.5 billion in 1995, and the Harvard Project on American Indian Economic Development reported $19.4 billion in 2005.
 This accounts for 25.8% of the US's $75 billion gaming revenue.
 Tribal gaming provides 400,000 jobs, and the profits often go toward programs that create jobs.
 For example, 75% of the profit generated by Cherokee Nation Enterprises in 2005 was given to the Jobs Growth Fund, which expands businesses within the Cherokee Nation to create more jobs.

 Revenues, by law, must go toward improving reservation communities.
 The Indian Gaming Regulatory Act requires that revenues go toward tribal government operations, promotion of the welfare of the tribe and its citizens, economic development, support of charitable organizations, and compensation to local non-Native governments for support of services provided by those governments.
 Tribes have boosted their socioeconomic status in the past several years by improving their infrastructure, but due to the lack of federal and state funding, have only been able to do so as a result of gaming enterprises.
 For instance, tribes often build casino-related facilities that draw visitors such as hotels, conference centers, entertainment venues, golf courses, and RV parks.